 Other job opportunities at biotech/bioscience companies and their entry-level salaries include administrative coordinator ($35,000), accounts payable associate ($32,000), animal care technician ($35,000), biological technician ($36,000), IT support specialist ($38,000), marketing and communications associate ($43,000), and shipping and receiving clerk ($29,000).
 Many of these professions offer tremendous opportunities for salary growth down the line.
 And no matter what your annual salary is, workers within this industry gain the personal satisfaction of knowing they might be helping millions of Americans overcome or prevent diseases.

 In the region, Regeneron is the leading biotech employer, with oﬃces in Sleepy Hollow and Tarrytown.
-The company plans to add 1,000 new employees in 2022.
-Hiring that many employees is a large undertaking and the company encourages students as early as high school and even middle school to pursue STEM careers to help fill their talent pipeline.
+The company encourages students as early as high school and even middle school to pursue STEM careers to help fill their talent pipeline.

 The company is also committed to Diversity, Equity, and Inclusion (DEI) efforts and recruits for entry-level positions from various Historically Black Colleges and Universities (HBCUs) as well as local colleges such as Pace University, Mercy College, SUNY Westchester Community College, and the CUNY system.
 While job fairs are key to recruitment efforts, Thomas notes that openings are also posted on LinkedIn and employer referrals serve as an important tool in recruiting viable candidates.

 Regeneron’s commitment to STEM education is exemplified in its robust internship program for college students.
 In 2021, the company had 424 summer interns, which was a smaller cohort because interns couldn’t work in the labs due to COVID.
-This year, the company is planning on 513 summer interns and 80 co-ops, which usually last a semester and often continue through the summer.
+In 2022, Regeneron’s plan called for 513 summer interns and 80 co-ops, which usually last a semester and often continue through the summer.
 Thomas notes that Regeneron now has a steady stream of alumni interns and co-op participants; some have even been offered full-time employment a few years post-internship.
 Additionally, the company converts many contract workers who work in general or administrative roles.
 “It is a great opportunity to learn and see different parts of the business, gain exposure and then make an educated decision about the right department for you,” adds Thomas.

 “Not everyone that works for Regeneron is a scientist.
 You have … groundskeepers, administrative assistants, HR workers, and IT specialists.”